beauwilliams/MSA-AUS-2020-AzureML/Notes/SSHSetup.md

 We are going to use `cat` to copy the contents of the file, then we are going to "pipe" the output of that command _into_ the `pbcopy` command

-Like so.. we will generate data from the first command, and pass it into the second command, here `pbcopy` `cat <the-name-you-gave-the-ssh-key>.pub | pbcopy`
+Like so.. we will generate data from the first command, and pass it into the second command, here `pbcopy`

+### Step 2: Run the below command
+`cat <the-name-you-gave-the-ssh-key>.pub | pbcopy`

-Now we have copied the contents of that file to our clipboard :grin:
+Now we have copied the contents of that file (our public SSH key) to our clipboard :grin: